 As for the documents received as collateral, they cover mainly obligations of suppliers and contractors related to the various development projects.
-Below are given the amounts received as collateral, grouped according to the Operating Divisions that have received these amounts:
+At December 31, 2023 and 2022, the balance of these guarantees is ThUS\$1,152,203 and ThUS\$1,015,244, respectively.